Ty-Oustrich/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Three HTML pages, login, starting page, leaderboard where percentile for your score will be displayed.
-- **CSS** - Displays a clean ui, including use of the spotify logo and colors.
+- **CSS** - Displays a clean ui, including use of my logo and colors.
 Large text box to emphasize the score and percentile.
-Loading bar built in css.
 - **React** - processes Login, api query, score and percentile display.
 - **Web service** - Backend service for:
 - login